BeamStackProj/beamstackproj.github.io/content/en/docs/getting-started/introduction.md

 > Once the pipeline has been deployed, users can up the flink UI and Grafana dashboard to visually inspect the pipeline and derive insights about it's performance.

-## What are Standalone Beamstack Components?

-The Beamstack ecosystem is composed of multiple open-source projects such as [Apache Beam](https://beam.apache.org/) and [Kubernetes](https://kubernetes.io/) that address different aspects of the ML lifecycle.
-Many of these projects are designed to be usable both within the Beamstack Platform and independently.

 ## The Beamstack mission

 Our goal is to make the deployment of AI/ML Pipelines effortless and time efficienct.
 Beamstack extends already existing features of kubernetes: